 Research projects

-- Exploring the role of GPR68 in head and neck carcinogenesis.
-Squamous cell carcinoma of the head and neck (SCCHN) is one of the deadliest cancers with more than 14,000 expected deaths, and greater than 65,000 new cases in the United States (US) in 2020.
+• Exploring the role of GPR68 in head and neck carcinogenesis (completed).
+Squamous cell carcinoma of ( the head and neck (SCCHN) is one of the deadliest cancers with more than 14,000 expected deaths, and greater than 65,000 new cases in the United States (US) in 2020.
 Former and active smokers as well as users of smokeless tobacco products are at the highest risk of developing this invasive cancer.
 Mortality from SCCHN could be reduced through the identification of new molecular targets associated with SCCHN carcinogenesis.
 GPR68, also known as ovarian cancer G protein-coupled receptor 1 (OGR1), is a pH-sensing G-protein-coupled receptor (GPCR) that responds to extracellular acidity, a defining hallmark of the tumor microenvironment (TME).
 GPR68 is expressed in several tissues such as esophagus, stomach, intestine, bone, endothelium, immune system, lungs and cancer.
 Emerging evidence has revealed that GPR68 may play crucial roles in tumorigenesis, tumor growth, and metastasis.
-This project is exploring a potential novel role for GPR68 in SCCHN carcinogensis.
-Manuscript: https://www.nature.com/articles/s41598-023-27546-y
+This project explored a novel role for GPR68 in SCCHN carcinogenesis. https://www.nature.com/articles/s41598-023-27546-y